borntoburnyo/earthQuakePrediction/README.md

 # Earth Quake Prediction
-Practice time series models with earth quake dataset, with visulization in leaflet map.
+Briefly, this is a project playing with basic time series models predicting future earthquakes.